All Episodes

 Did he not?

-Two years telling us about spread the wealth around, raise taxes on the rich, cut taxes for 95% of Americans, whatever it was.
+Years telling us about spread the wealth around, raise taxes on the rich, cut taxes for 95% of Americans, whatever it was.

-A plan to develop an economic plan on a crisis that is so urgent he will not introduce it until after he's inaugurated.
+At the Wadel Rush Signs-Off press conference on Friday, he announced a plan, a plan to develop an economic plan on a crisis that is so urgent he will not introduce it until after he's inaugurated.

-He also had twenty white guys.
+He also had 20 white guys.

-Some of them failures economically in their own states and in their own rights.
+He had 20 white people standing behind him, some of them failures economically in their own states and in their own rights.

 But there was all white people standing behind Barack Obama.